 While the American Shorthair can entertain itself, they usually prefer their family’s attention and will ask for it repeatedly.
 This cat will enjoy interactive games to build stronger bonds with their owner.
 The breed is highly social and will enjoy everyone’s company.

 Kitties of all shapes and sizes are at the head of the class when it comes to affectionate breeds.
 The interesting thing about cats is that the affection often is in overdrive when present.
-A feline that’s affectionate is more than just loving; they’ll follow you room-to-room, talking to you all along the way.
+An affectionate feline is more than just loving; they’ll follow you room-to-room, talking to you all along the way.
 If that’s what you want in a pet, encourage it.
 Your cat will take the lead—and then some!

 - Persian vs Himalayan Cat: What’s the Difference?
 (With Pictures)